biscuit-js/biscuit-store/docs/core/STORE.md

 | strictMode | When StrictMode is enabled, you will receive warnings.
 For example when you have a dispatch but no subscribe                                                                                           | boolean                               | true      | no      |

-Description for the status object:
+Description for the states object:
 | field   | description                                                      | type    | default   | require |
 |---------|------------------------------------------------------------------|---------|-----------|---------|
 | name    | State name, see the recommendations for the format above.        | string  | undefined | yes     |